For the most up to date unit of study information, please use the Find a Course search.

 HPOL5008 Evidence into Policy and Practice

-Credit points: 6 Teacher/Coordinator: Dr Carmen Huckel Schneider Session: Semester 1 Classes: Distance Education with compulsory Intensive workshops on Campus.
-2 x 2 day workshops Course leaders will assist students with online advice and supervision for their assignments.
-Corequisites: HPOL5000 and HPOL5001 Assessment: 1 x 2000 word evidence based business to support a policy or practice change (30%), 1 class presentation of the business case (20%), 1 x 2500 word evidence based submission to a government consultation or inquiry (50%) Campus: Camperdown/Darlington Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Teacher/Coordinator: Dr Carmen Huckel Schneider, Prof. Andrew Wilson Session: Semester 1 Classes: Block mode with compulsory Intensive workshops on Campus.
+2 x 2 day workshops Course leaders will assist students with online advice and supervision for their assignments Corequisites: HPOL5000 and HPOL5001 Assessment: 1 x literature search strategy (10%), 1 x 2000 word evidence based case for a policy or practice change (30%), 1 class presentation of the business case (20%), 1 x 2500 word evidence based submission to a government consultation or inquiry (40%) Mode of delivery: Block mode

 HPOL5009 Health Policy Project

-Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie, Dr Anne Marie Thow Session: Semester 1,Semester 2 Classes: 2 x 1 day workshops plus online or online only Prerequisites: HPOL5003 Corequisites: HPOL5008 Assessment: 1x abstract (5%), 1x5000 word policy document (65%), and 1xclass presentation (30%) Campus: Camperdown/Darlington Mode of delivery: Distance Education/Intensive on Campus or On-line
+Credit points: 6 Teacher/Coordinator: Dr Anne Marie Thow, Dr Carmen Huckel Schneider Session: Semester 1,Semester 2 Classes: Block mode 2 x 1 day workshops plus online or online only Corequisites: HPOL5003 and HPOL5008 Assessment: 1x abstract (5%), 1x5000 word policy document (65%), and 1xclass presentation (30%) Mode of delivery: Block mode, Online

-This unit is a capstone project that builds on the skills developed in HPOL5008 to provide students with an opportunity to develop their issues analysis and subsequent policy development skills under close supervision of an allocated academic mentor.
+In this unit students undertake an independent research project and develop a complete policy for implementation in the real world.
+This unit is a capstone project that builds on the skills developed in HPOL5008.
 Students will choose an approved policy project.
 This can be drawn from their work experience or identified with the assistance of their academic mentor.
-The first workshop will be devoted to the skills needed for the policy writing project.
 By the conclusion of the project, students will have developed a policy document including: a critical literature review; an appraisal of relevant evidence and possible options; an analysis of the environment in which the policy will be introduced; a communication strategy, and; implementation, evaluation and accountability mechanisms.
 The project will be presented at the final student workshop.

 MEDF5005 Health Research Methods and Ethics

-Credit points: 6 Teacher/Coordinator: Dr Timothy Schlub Session: Semester 1 Classes: 2x in person interactive full day workshops, 4x in person 3hr tutorials, 5x online lectures and discussions, 2x online elective module readings Assessment: Study design and ethics assignment (40%), statistics
+Credit points: 6 Teacher/Coordinator: Dr Timothy Schlub Session: Semester 1 Classes: 2x compulsory in person interactive full day workshops, 4x optional in person 3hr tutorials, 5x online lectures and discussions, 2x online elective module readings Assessment: Study design and ethics assignment (40%), statistics assignment (20%), statistics exam (20%), online self-study elective task (10%), online quizes (10%) Mode of delivery: Block mode

 This unit of study introduces students to the fundamental skills that are required for postgraduate research in medicine and health.
 Students will learn how to conduct research that is scientifically and ethically sound, and be able to critically appraise and review literature.
 Students will understand the strengths and limitations of common study designs and develop simple but important statistical analysis skills, including how to present and interpret data, basic data management skills, and how to determine the required sample size for a study.
 Obtaining ethics approval is necessary for any study involving the collection or analysis of data involving humans, animals or their tissues.
 Hence, this unit will also cover ethics in research and when and how to apply for ethics approval.
 These fundamental skills promote a scholarly attitude towards knowledge and understanding, and are essential for engagement with the research community.